Jenny Gross: Reception

 For her portrayal of Jenny, Bergland won the Most Popular New Female Talent Logie Award in 2012.
 She also garnered a nomination for Most Outstanding New Talent.
 While critiquing the first season, Lorelei Vashti from The Age branded Jenny "a whiny fat girl who lives at home with her parents."
 She went on to say "if only the writers would let us under the surface of Jenny's character, we'd be more capable of sympathising.
 Instead, her personality has been watered down and she spends most of the time whining, being annoying and cuddling an oversized teddy bear."
 Vashti's colleague Paul Kalina likened Jenny to a "comforting and reassuring" log fire.
 Michael Idato from The Sydney Morning Herald observed that the "almost pathetic" Jenny was one of the more fully formed characters, while a Canberra Times reporter named her the "most complex character" of the four protagonists.

 Clem Bastow from The Vine praised Bergland, saying that she does her best with the material she is given as Jenny.
 However, Bastow bemoaned the fact that Jenny appeared to "play into every stereotype" the writers could think of.
 Bastow explained "Yes, Jenny is big – and, it follows in TV logic, she's also nervy, suffers from a lack of confidence, sleeps with a teddy bear, has a dead-end job, is single, and lives at home.
 The other 'losers' on the show escaped their teenaged hell of being 'dumpy' (read: fat) and became 'successful'; Jenny stayed fat and kept on losing.
 Because fat people are losers!
 Amirite?!
 The thing is, it didn't have to be this way."
 Bastow hoped things would get better for Jenny and for Bergland.
 The Age's Debi Enker was thankful that Jenny had become "a bit less needy and hysterical" in the second season.

+Dianne Butler of the Herald Sun praised the character's singing at Matt's funeral, writing "what a cracker job of 'Amazing Grace' Jen does".
 Ben Pobjie, writing for the Brisbane Times observed that Jenny had "a doughtily down-to-earth spirit that epitomises the grounded nature that is W&L's most addictive element".
 Pobjie praised Jenny's mastectomy storyline and said Bergland shined as she portrayed Jenny in a situation that some viewers would find familiar.